jbonigomes/xml/TMA/documentation/readme.md

 	$ wk whatever.pdf

 On UNIX systems, aliases are generally stored at ~/.zshrc or ~/.bashrc depending on what type of shell you use.
+You may also wish to simply run the alias command directly on your shell if you do not wish to keep permanent changes to your system.